 Collections are suspended on all holidays the City observes.
 If your collection day coincides with one of these holidays please put your trash out for collection on the next business day.
 Each residence may set out up to 180 gallons of refuse per collection, both trash cans and trash bags may be used.
 For more information about residential trash pick-up, contact the City Sanitation Department at 301.600.1377.

-Federated Chartities provides strategic and “bricks and mortar” support to non-profit organizations in Frederick, Maryland.
-The Federated Charities Corporation of Frederick was established in 1911 to help support a growing number of charitable organizations being established in Frederick County.
-More than 100 years later, we continue to do so by offering affordable operational space to emerging and established non-profit organizations.
-Our fully renovated building consists of two connected 19th century structures and houses 7-10 charitable organizations at any given time.
+The Federated Charities Corporation of Frederick was established in 1911 to help support a growing number of charitable organizations who were providing services in Frederick County.
+More than 100 years later, our nonprofit center is a capacity builder for local nonprofits where we offer bricks and mortar commercial space, 1:1 and small group coaching, a learning lab for professional development of staff, board members and volunteers as well as advocacy work on behalf of the nonprofit sector.
+Our fully renovated building consists of two connected 19th century structures and houses as many as 15 charitable organizations at any given time.
 Our tenant-partners provide a diversity of support to our community in the fields of mental health care, legal assistance, and workforce development services in addition to sharing a love of Frederick’s historic downtown.
-By offering below-market rents, our non-profit tenants are able to better leverage their own financial resources, grow, and frequently move on to a larger, dedicated location of their own.
-Federated Charities also operates the Beverly A. Sharrer Medical Equipment Loan Closet, which loans home health care medical equipment to Frederick County residents on a temporary basis – thereby eliminating the additional costs associated with an injury or illness.
-Walkers, canes, crutches and other equipment can be borrowed by any Frederick County resident, regardless of their financial circumstances.
+By offering below-market rents, our nonprofit tenants are able to better leverage their own financial resources, grow, and frequently move on to a larger, dedicated location of their own.
+Our building is not rented exclusively to nonprofits and is also a perfect opportunity for traditional businesses to make their mark in the heart of downtown Frederick.
+Our meeting and conference spaces are open to the public by reservation and our green space is […]

 22 S Market St